bulletmark/pinstall/README.md

 `pyenv` versions directory `3.7 -> 3.7.4`.
 This allows you to create a virtual environment in either of two ways:

-1. `pinstall venv -P 3.7.4` will create a virtual environment using 3.7.4 permanently, or:
+1. `pinstall venv -p ~/.pyenv/versions/3.7.4/bin/python` will create a virtual environment using 3.7.4 permanently, or:

-2. `pinstall venv -P 3.7` will create a virtual environment using the link 3.7 which initially points to 3.7.4 but will automatically use 3.7.5 when/if the minor version gets updated (i.e. after you have done a later `pinstall pyenv` to find and install a new 3.7.5).
+2. `pinstall venv -p ~/.pyenv/versions/3.7/bin/python` will create a virtual environment using the link 3.7 which initially points to 3.7.4 but will automatically use 3.7.5 when/if the minor version gets updated (i.e. after you have done a later `pinstall pyenv` to find and install a new 3.7.5).
 Note that python minor (i.e. maintenance) version updates are [always backwards compatible](https://devguide.python.org/developer-workflow/development-cycle/index.html#maintenance-branches).

-Note that whenever you run `pinstall venv` and specify a `-P/--pyenv` version then pinstall will always first silently update the pyenv links implicitly to ensure the latest major version links are correct before creating your new virtual environment.

 ## Experimental command `uvenv`